tamimmahmudkhan/Single-GPU-Passthrough-Lenovo-Legion-5-Pro/README.md

 # Single GPU Passthrough on Linux
 This guide is to help people through the process of using GPU Passthrough via libvirt/virt-manager on Legion 5 Pro in Discrete Graphics Mode.
+I will try to keep this updated as I do use it for my setup.

+However since I do not reinstall or run into issues often changes will be sparse.

 ## Special Thanks to:
 ### [The Passthrough post](https://passthroughpo.st)